nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The delete-applicant feature is achieved by the `DeleteApplicantCommand` class.
 Just like all other commands in MTR, it extends the Command class.
-It is one of the simplest commands in the sense that the only parameter it takes in is the index position of the applicant in the `ApplicantBook`.
-However, its implementation is not.
+The only parameter it takes in is the index position of the applicant in the `ApplicantBook`.

 The `DeleteApplicantCommand#execute(Model model)` method will use the `Model#getFilteredApplicantList()` to indirectly check whether the applicant exists by checking the size of the list against the index provided.
 The applicant to be deleted is then obtained from the list via the standard `List#get()` and is removed from the model via `Model#deleteApplicant()`.

 Given below is an example usage scenario and how the delete applicant feature behaves at each step.
-Preconditions: The app is already launched and the applicant to be deleted exists in MTR.
+Preconditions: The app is already launched and there is an applicant existing in MTR.

 Step 1: The user inputs the command `delete-applicant 1`.
 The app parser simply parses the index 1 and returns the `DeleteApplicantCommand` instance.

-Step 2: After verifying that index 1 is valid, LogicManager executes this `DeleteApplicantCommand` instance, invoking the `Model#deleteApplicant()` method.
+Step 2: LogicManager executes this `DeleteApplicantCommand` instance, invoking the `Model#deleteApplicant()` method.

 Step 3: This then calls the internal method for `ApplicantBook`, `ApplicantBook#removeApplicant()`, which then removes the applicant thereafter.